 During the procedure:

-LASIK is a short procedure and usually completed in 30 minutes or less.
+LASIK is a short procedure and is usually completed in 30 minutes or less.
 Medication may be given to sedate the patient.
 Anesthetic eye drops are placed in the eye and the eyelids are held open with an instrument.
 A small blade or cutting laser is used to make a small flap in the eye.
 The flap is folded to give access to the part of the cornea.
 A programmed laser beam is used to reshape the cornea and a small amount of corneal tissue is removed.
 The flap is then repositioned and heals on its own without stitches.
 LASIK surgery can be done in both eyes simultaneously.

 After the procedure:

 Patients can resume most normal activities soon after a LASIK surgery.
 Complete healing of the eyes takes 2-3 months.
 Vision may not be clear for 2-3 months after the surgery.
 Immediately after surgery, there may be itching, watering, and redness in the eyes.
 Pain medication and antibiotic eye drops are usually prescribed.
 A protective eye shield to wear at night may be advised till the eye heals.
 Cosmetics should not be used around the eyes for a few weeks.
 Strenuous exercise, contact sports, and swimming should be avoided for a few weeks till the doctor’s approval is obtained.
-Patients should wear sunglasses to protect the eyes from sunlight.
+Patients should wear sunglasses to protect their eyes from sunlight.
 Regular follow-up with the doctor is important.

 What are the complications of LASIK?